hanabi/hanabi.github.io/README.md

 * In this situation, the player who has the least number of matching clued cards should take responsibility.
 If 2+ players are tied, then the player with the more specific type of clue on their card(s) should take responsibility.
 * If 2+ players have the exact same number of clued cards and type of clued cards, then either player should save the card.
 * Example 1:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
+  * In a 3 player game, Alice has a blue 2 on chop that needs to be saved.
   * Bob has 2 unknown 2's.
   * Cathy has 1 unknown 2.
   * Bob should let Cathy perform the save, since 1 matching card is less than 2 matching cards.
 * Example 2:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
+  * In a 3 player game, Alice has a blue 2 on chop that needs to be saved.
   * Bob has 2 unknown 2's.
   * Cathy has 2 unknown 2's.
   * The responsibility is shared, so Bob should perform the clue if Cathy has a good discard, or he can discard and let Cathy do it.
 * Example 3:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
+  * In a 3 player game, Alice has a blue 2 on chop that needs to be saved.
   * Bob has 2 unknown blue cards.
   * Cathy has 1 unknown 2's.
   * Bob should let Cathy perform the save, since 1 matching card is less than 2 matching cards.
 * Example 4:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
+  * In a 3 player game, Alice has a blue 2 on chop that needs to be saved.
   * Bob has 2 unknown blue cards.
 No blue cards have been played yet, so from Bob's perspective, each blue card has a 1/5 chance of being the blue 2.
   * Cathy has 2 unknown 2's.
 No 2's have been played yet, so from Cathy's perspective, each 2 has a 1/5 chance of being the blue 2.
   * The responsibility is shared, so Bob should perform the clue if Cathy has a good discard, or he can discard and let Cathy do it.
 * Example 5:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
+  * In a 3 player game, Alice has a blue 2 on chop that needs to be saved.
   * Bob has 2 unknown blue cards.
 No blue cards have been played yet, so from Bob's perspective, each blue card has a 1/5 chance of being the blue 2.
   * Cathy has 2 unknown 2's.
 One 2 has been played already, so from Cathy's perspective, each 2 has a 1/4 chance of being the blue 2.
   * Thus, it is Cathy's responsibility to save the blue 2.